I learned a long time ago that the best way to consistently produce great work is to follow a process that is the same for every client and every job.

 Step 2: Proposal/Scope of Work

-After our initial meeting, I’ll go away for a few days and then deliver a scope of work document to you.
+After our initial conversation, I’ll go away for a few days and then deliver a scope of work document to you.
 The scope of work will cover:

 - A list of work I will complete and items I will deliver to you as part of this project.

-- A list of what I will need from you in order for me to make our project a success.
+- A list of what I will need from you so that I can make our project a success.

 - A timeline that includes: